How to Identify Your Business’s SEO Needs in Just 3 Steps

 If you’re looking for an SEO company that does it all, check out why WebFX is the best SEO company for the job.

 Fortunately, identifying these needs – the SEO pain points your online business or service has – can all be uncovered rather quickly.
-Here is an easy-to-follow guide to help you identify these needs in just three steps:
+Here is an easy-to-follow guide to help you check your SEO and identify these needs in just three steps:

 Step 1: Have a robot take a look at your website